WalletScrutiny/WalletScrutinyCom/_hardware/balletcryptopro.md

 ## Interface

 The encryption and customization of the private keys grants a better level of security compared with REAL and PURE.
 However, like the other cards in this series, PRO **lacks a display interface** and a mechanism to input.
-It is reliant on the companion app in order to transact.
+It is reliant on the companion app not only for display and transaction confirmation but also for handling of the private keys.
+This defeats the purpose of a hardware wallet as now the companion app or its underlying operating system can again steal all your funds trivially.